jareducherek/pyauto-aimbooster/README.md

 # pyauto-aimbooster
 Using pyautogui to play aimbooster using a variety of techniques.

+we are ready to code.